unbeatable-modding/CustomBeatmapsV4/README.md

 # Known Issues

 - The online packages screen is a bit laggy (will fix if it becomes a problem for anyone)
-- If the beatmap server is offline, the online beatmaps you download won't be visible from the game (you can still play them by moving them to the `USER_PACKAGES` folder).
+- If the beatmap server is offline, the online beatmaps you download won't be visible from the CustomBeatmaps menu (you can still play them from the arcade).
+- The OSU editor is currently semi-broken

 ## Disclaimer